-In this guide, we examine some of the most established shift patterns at work in the UK, outside of the traditional Monday to Friday 9-to-5, including the benefits and drawbacks for employers of these different approaches.
-We also examine how flexible working patterns can often provide the best solution for both the business and its workforce.
+In this guide, we explore some of the most widely used shift patterns in the UK, beyond the standard Monday-to-Friday routine.
+We assess the advantages and drawbacks of different scheduling approaches for employers and examine how flexible working arrangements can often provide the best solution for both businesses and their workforce.

 Standard shifts can vary in length, most commonly from around 8 to 12 hours, with a range of working patterns and shift rotations used to ensure that staff are available as and when required, although much will depend on the nature and the needs of the particular business in question.